dmn-tck/tck/runners/dmn-tck-runner-camunda-dmn-scala/README.md

 # DMN TCK DMN-Scala runner

-[DMN-Scala](https://github.com/camunda-community-hub/dmn-scala) is an open source DMN engine that is build as a community extension for the Camunda Platform.
-It is based on Camunda's FEEL engine.
+[DMN-Scala](https://github.com/camunda/dmn-scala) is an open source DMN engine for Camunda 8's automation platform for business processes based on BPMN and DMN.

 This repository contains the DMN TCK runner for the DMN engine.